 Apple has provided many new features within Screen Time.
 This article will highlight the Screen Time features that work well with the Covenant Eyes app.

 Enabling Screen Time and creating a Passcode

-- Open the Settings app on your iPhone®, iPad®, or iPod touch®.
+- Open the Settings app on your iPhone® or iPad®.

-- Once in Settings, select Screen Time and tap on Turn On Screen Time.
+- Once there, select Screen Time and tap Turn On Screen Time.